ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 **3. Bursts provide AOI customization.**
 When using the `INSAR_ISCE_MULTI_BURST` job type, you can select multiple reference and secondary bursts from along an orbit path.
 This allows you to compose a custom area of interest (AOI) and create an InSAR product that spans IW SLC boundaries.
 We currently support InSAR jobs that include up to 15 contiguous burst footprints.

-### Burst InSAR Processing

-The Sentinel-1 Burst InSAR products are generated using the Jet Propulsion Laboratory's [ISCE2 software](https://github.com/isce-framework/isce2#readme "https://github.com/isce-framework/isce2" ){target=_blank}.
-ASF is committed to transparency in product development, and we are pleased to be able to offer an InSAR product that leverages open-source software for processing.

-For those who would prefer to work at the scale of a full IW SLC, our original [On Demand InSAR](insar_product_guide.md){target=_blank} products are still available.
-These products have a larger footprint, and are generated using [GAMMA software](https://www.gamma-rs.ch/software){target=_blank}.

 ### Using Sentinel-1 Burst InSAR